Skier Lost in New York Has No Idea How He Ended Up in California

-The man reportedly had no idea what day it was.
+The man was reportedly still dressed in his ski clothes and had no idea what day it was.
 He also had a new phone and a fresh haircut.

 Image via Sacramento Police Department

 In a bizarre, mysterious turn of events, a Canadian firefighter who went missing during a New York ski trip last week was found wandering Sacramento, California, on Tuesday with no clear memory of how he got there, the Mercury News reports.
 He was even wearing the same ski gear he had disappeared in, with no idea what day it was.

 Danny Filippidis was last seen February 7 at Whiteface Mountain in upstate New York, after leaving a group of work friends to go on one more ski run at the end of the day.
 When he never returned, his colleagues reported him missing, and law enforcement kicked off a massive manhunt in the Adirondacks.
 But the nearly 200-person search was unsuccessful, and no one found any trace of the man until nearly a week later when a disoriented Filippidis called his wife from Northern California—almost 3,000 miles from where he originally disappeared.

 Recognizing his voice, Filippidis's wife told him to call 911.
 Authorities reportedly found him standing in a car rental lot near the Sacramento airport, "confused" and "unable to give direct answers," the Toronto Professional Firefighters' Association president, Frank Ramagnano, said during a press conference.
 In addition to sporting the same ski jacket and pants he wore on the slopes in New York, the Sacramento Bee reports, Filippidis also had a new phone, $1,000 cash, no ID, and a fresh haircut.